AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 2. Network creation
 ^^^^^^^^^^^^^^^^^^^

-Before trying to connect to any network we need to create one.
-Only the host need to do this step.

 To create a ZeroTier private network you need to register a ZeroTier account `on my.zerotier.com <https://my.zerotier.com/login>`_
 (click on **login** then register on the bottom)